-- A. The proposed use is allowed, as a conditional use, within the subject zoning district and complies with all of the applicable provisions of this Chapter. - B. The proposed use is consistent with the Countywide Plan and any applicable Community Plan. - BC.
-The design, location, size, and operating characteristics of the proposed use are compatible with the existing and future land uses in the vicinity. - CD.
-That granting the Conditional Use Permit will not be detrimental to the public interest, health, safety, convenience, or welfare of the County, or injurious to the property or improvements in the vicinity and zoning district in which the real property is located.
+- A. The proposed use is allowed, as a conditional use, within the subject zoning district and complies with all of the applicable provisions of this Chapter. - B. The design, location, size, and operating characteristics of the proposed use are compatible with the existing and future land uses in the vicinity. - C. That granting the Conditional Use Permit will not be detrimental to the public interest, health, safety, convenience, or welfare of the County, or injurious to the property or improvements in the vicinity and zoning district in which the real property is located.